How do I change my investment options?

 You can make an insurance claim either:

-To start an insurance claim process, either call NGS Super on 1300 133 177 between 8:00am and 8:00pm (AEST/AEDT), Monday to Friday or login to your Member Online account and navigate to the TAL insurance portal button in the insurance section.
+To start an insurance claim process, either call us on 1300 133 177 Monday to Friday, 8am-8pm (AEST/AEDT) or log in to your Member Online account and navigate to the TAL insurance portal button in the insurance section.

 I can't find my question here.
 Where can I find more information?